SirBernardPhilip/DoubleAttentionAccentClassification/README.md

-# DoubleAttentionSpeakerVerification
+# DoubleAttentionAccentClassification

-Pytorch implemenation of the model proposed in the paper:
+Fork of the Pytorch implemenation of the model proposed in the paper:

 [Double Multi-Head Attention for Speaker Verification](https://arxiv.org/abs/2007.13199)